Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 As a logical response to this request, folks at Apple have updated the company’s confidentiality policy.
 Starting with iOS 14.5 and further versions, apps now have to ask permission before using pretty much any piece of a user’s private data.

 It doesn’t end there, though.
-As announced by the company, in the fall of 2021, Apple will also change its mail policy.
+In the fall of 2021, Apple also changed its mail policy.
 Given that Apple devices were responsible for more than 50% of email opens in 2021, there’s a little something to take note of.

 So what exactly is going to change?